cvitolo/curvenumber/README.md

 This package and functions herein are provided as is, without any guarantee.

 #### Please leave your feedback
-I would greatly appreciate if you could leave your feedbacks via email (cvitolodev@gmail.com).
+This package was developed by Claudia Vitolo and Nataliya Le Vine.
+We would greatly appreciate if you could leave your feedbacks via email (cvitolodev@gmail.com).